snapperVibes/Tusky/README.md

   - VueJS (With Axios)

 [comment]: <> (
-## Misc
-### A user signs in.
-Then what happens?
+ -- Misc: A user signs in, then what?
-  - After hitting the login button, a request is made to the backend with the user's details
-  - When
 )

 [comment]: <> (